Painting

 Fernando Botero, Couple with Still Life, 2013, private collection.
 Artnet.

-Botero always claims that he doesn’t paint chubby people, for him it is the “sensuality of form”.
+Botero always claimed that he doesn’t paint proportionally accurate figures, for him it is the “sensuality of form”.
 The volume of his characters allows him to emphasize and highlight certain features.

 3. He was born in Medellín.
 Yes, in that Medellín